-- Describe some Algorithms:
+- Describe some Algorithms within ESPResSo:

-- Long range interactions
+- Long Range Interactions, LB Hydrodynamics

+- Rare Event Sampling

-- CG Hydrodynamics
+- PLUMED

-- Membrane simulations (Mbtools)
+- Membrane Simulations (Mbtools)

 - VOTCA, AdResS, ESPResSo++

-- Some sample applications
+- Some Sample Applications

 - ...there is much more you need to know....

-- Bits and pieces - Meet developers for specific questions
+- Bits and pieces, get ideas - Meet developers for specific questions

-Periodic Boundary Conditions
+Reviodic Boundary Conditions

-- Simulated systems are much smaller than "real" systems - → Boundaries make up a significant part of the system! - → Surface/Volume not small (i.e. for N=1000 the boundary makes up 49%) - Trick: Periodic boundary conditions - The simulated system has infinitely many copies of itself in all directions - A particle at the right boundary interacts with the particle at the left boundary in the image - Minimum image convention: Each particle only interacts with the closest image of another particle (i.e. interaction range L/2) - Pseudo-infinite system without boundaries - Significantly reduces boundary-related errors - More tricky for long range interactions...
+- Simulated systems are much smaller than "real" systems - Boundaries make up a significant part of the system! - → Surface/Volume not small (i.e. for N=1000 the boundary makes up 49%) - Trick: Periodic boundary conditions - The simulated system has infinitely many copies of itself in all directions - A particle at the right boundary interacts with the particle at the left boundary in the image - Minimum image convention: Each particle only interacts with the closest image of another particle (i.e. interaction range L/2) - Pseudo-infinite system without boundaries - Significantly reduces boundary-related errors - More tricky for long range interactions...